meadesmn/Group-Project/README.md

 - Pairwise correlation and circle graphs for sectors.
 - Stock price forecasting using a model.

-## Second objectives
-- Perform a regional comparison using stocks traded in other exchanges.

 ## Feature engineering

 - ✅ New columns for GICS sectors & industries, and company names.